 I can see where leaf disposal might be a problem in a place like Grandview; there is no way you can set up a compost bin in most trailer courts without the manager insisting that you put a skirt on it.
 But Leland Grovers are rather better fixed to face the terrors of leaf disposal.
-They have big yards and lots of cars to hide compost bins behind and garages crammed with power yard equipment with which they could mulch not only leaves but dining sets if they wanted to; the options for disposing of their money seem to be hardly limited at all.
+They have big yards and lots of cars to hide compost bins behind and garages crammed with powered yard equipment with which they could mulch not only leaves but patio furniture if they wanted to.

 I admit to feeling ungenerous about Leland Grove's plight.
 The village is one of those places whose residents use money—much of it honestly earned, I admit—to insulate themselves from the annoyances of life in a crowded metropolis.
-There is no convenience store parking lots blighting the vistas in Leland Grove, no public housing, no library taxes.
-Grovers have been less concerned about annoying everyone else, alas.
+There is no convenience store parking lots blighting the vistas in Leland Grove, no public housing, no library taxes; they rely on Springfield for such things.
+Grovers have been annoyances themselves, alas.
 They've been polluting Springfield air for decades, every time they venture forth from their exclusively residential enclave onto the streets of the capital to buy their groceries or fill up the car or drive to the office.

 Theoretically, suburbs could burn as many leaves as they want, so long as they keep the resulting smoke within their own borders.
 It is hard to see how they might accomplish this feat, however, since their powers of social control do not extend to the vagrant winds.
 The Illinois constitution's explicit guarantee of a clean environment for all its citizens takes precedence over privilege.
 The good burghers of Leland Grove, Grandview, et al have no more right to pollute the air of Springfield than do the owners of a paint factory.
 (Some Grovers might demur, coming as they do from long lines of factory owners.)